AWM52 1/11/18/4 - Headquarters London Victory March Contingent, 1946, part 3, Naval log - Part 5

 heavy the ship was not rolling

-unduly, owing to the wind beingon head on It was expected
+unduly, owing to the wind beingon head on.
+It was expected

-to work round to the port quarter
+to work around to the port quarter

 during the day when the roll would